 Places Near New Bern

 There’s tons of watery fun nearby and the closest beach to New Bern would be Atlantic Beach in Carteret County.
 That’ll get you into North Carolina’s Crystal Coast, where you can explore 85 miles of beautiful coastline.
 For a mix of hiking and beaches, Croatan National Forest is about an hour away from New Bern and full of fun.
+It’s even one of our favorite places for fall hiking!
 You can also island hop by taking the Cedar Island ferry to Ocracoke, Hatteras, and other barrier islands.
 New Bern is a great jumping off point to many of North Carolina’s most beautiful coastal spots.

 Our Thoughts and Yours, Too!